gmc-code/PC-Microbit-Extension/docs/bots/MoveMotor/MoveMotor_LEDs.rst

     | ``pin`` is the pin that they are connected by.
     | ``n`` is the number of LEDs.

-| The code below sets up the 4 LEDs connected to pin8 via: ``np = neopixel.NeoPixel(pin8, 4)``.
+| The code below sets up the 4 LEDs connected to pin8 via: ``buggy_lights = neopixel.NeoPixel(pin8, 4)``.
-| The variable, np, is the neopixel object that is used to control the LEDs.
+| The variable, buggy_lights, is the neopixel object that is used to control the LEDs.

 .. code-block:: python